A practical, easy to use, and multi-faceted application. MINT will allow your organization to house all of its assets

-Please note our offices in Canada will be closed on Monday, November 12, 2018 to observe our November 11 Remembrance Day.
-If you need any assistance, please use MIN.NET to log your request and we will respond on Tuesday, November 13, 2018.
-Thank you.
+Please note our offices in Canada will be closed on Monday, February 18, 2019 for the Family Day Statutory Holiday.
+If you need any assistance, please use MIN.NET to log your request and we will respond on Tuesday, February 19, 2019.
+Thank you!

 For Canadian clients, remember the “Call for Proposals 2018 for the Virtual Exhibit Investment Program” is now open.